Resident Musician

-In addition to its one-month placements (see here) the Trust also provides accommodation and access to the music room and library at Dr Anderson’s former home on Hornton Street, Kensington on a long-term basis to a student of classical music, usually for the duration of a degree programme.
-The Trust is only able to offer one such scholarship at a time and the current Scholar, for the 2022-23 and 2023-24 academic years, is Michal Oren, a conductor who will be in residence at the house during her Master’s degree at the Royal College of Music.
+The Trust provides accommodation and access to the music room and library at Dr Anderson’s former home in Kensington to a student of classical music, usually for the duration of a degree programme.
+The the current Resident Musician, for the 2025-26 academic year, is Jose Teixeira, a trombonist at the Royal College of Music.
+Jose has been in residence at the house since he began his undergraduate degree in 2020 (see here).

 —–

-The Trust’s Resident Scholar for 2021-2 was John Paul Jennings, a conductor who was with us for the second year of his Master’s degree at the Royal College of Music from September 2021.
+The Trust’s Resident Musician for 2021-2 was John Paul Jennings, a conductor who was with us for the second year of his Master’s degree at the Royal College of Music from September 2021.

 John Paul was the holder, in 2020-21, of the Trust’s ‘special award’, which was established to provide support for a deserving student of the Royal College of Music (RCM) in response to the COVID-19 pandemic and the particular challenges faced by musicians whose performances and other essential activities had been cancelled.